MUSA-550-Fall-2021/course-materials/syllabus.md

 ## Office Hours

-Office hours will held remotely via Zoom and will be by appointment — you should be able to sign up for 1 (or more) 15-minute time slot via the Canvas calendar.
-Zoom information for each session is available in the meeting details.
+Office hours will be by appointment — you should be able to sign up for 1 (or more) 15-minute time slot via the Canvas calendar.

 **Nick:**